 Imposter scams

-Imposter scammers pretend to be from the IRS or Social Security, a business, or a charity.
-They want you to trust them so they can steal your personal information and money.
+Imposters can pretend to be from the Internal Revenue Service (IRS) or Social Security Administration (SSA), a business, or a charity.
+These scammers want you to trust them so they can steal your personal information and money.

 Types of imposter scams

-An imposter scammer may call, text, or email to convince you they are someone in authority.
-They may even use caller ID to make it look like they are calling from an official government or business' number.
-To commit identity theft, they try to get you to send money or a gift card or share personal information.
+An imposter scammer may call, text, email, or knock at your door to convince you they are someone in authority.
+They may even use caller ID to make it look like they are calling from an official government or business number.
+To steal your identity, they try to get you to send money or a gift card or share personal information.

-Learn about the top types of imposter scams:
+Learn about the top types of identity theft and imposter scams, also known as impersonation scams.

-See examples of imposter scams, learn how they work, and how to recognize them from the Federal Trade Commission.
+Learn more about how imposter scams work and how to recognize them from the Federal Trade Commission.

 How to report imposter scams